miguelriemoliveira/RustBot/README.md

 The RustyBot is a stereo vision system with two AVT Mako cameras mounted on a plate.
 The baseline is around 0.1 meters, and the cameras are horizontally aligned.
 Here's a picture of the system

 ![robot](https://github.com/miguelriemoliveira/RustBot/blob/master/docs/robot.jpg)

+## <a name="quickstart"></a>Quick Start

+Markup : * Connect all inter-cables (processing unit box <--> gimbal camera box), 2 POE ethernets, 1 USB, and 1 Power Cable
+         * Connect the WiFi access point (TP-LINK), if there is available internet by ethernet connect the ethernet cable and then the the power transformer.
+         * Connect the power cable to the processing unit box.
+         * Wait until gimbal camera box stop of bipping (attention the gimbal camera box must be keep stable for the gyro calibration)
+         * Connect your PC to the WiFi Hot-spot with SEVsys name
+         * The  processing unit box (NUC pc) has the IP 192.168.0.150 on the SEVsys

 ## <a name="installation"></a>Installation